Koga-MD/DL-Tauopathies/README.md

 <B>About this repository</B>
 <div>
-This repository contains all python code used in our manuscript.
+This repository contains all python code used in our manuscript (Koga et al. <I>Under Revision</I>).
 The code is provided as JupyterLab script files (.ipynb).
-There are 2 script files and 9 CSV files as follows:
+There are 2 script files as follows:
 </div><br>
 <div>
 <B>1.
 Training object detection model & Tau quantification & Generating random forest classfier & Hold-out validation study</B> <BR>